 Chlamydia is a sexually transmitted disease (STD) that is common among teenagers.
 Symptoms of chlamydia may also occur in people who are not sexually active, especially in those who have multiple partners.
 Chlamydia can be transmitted to other people through oral sex, anal sex, or vaginal sex with an infected partner.

 Symptoms of chlamydia may start as a single flu-like infection or may become more severe as it progresses.
 The first stage of chlamydia infection is a fever that may become noticeable immediately.
 There may be an increase in body pain and swelling.
-In the second stage, a white discharge from the vagina or penis, painful urination, and the production of red, brown, or yellow colored blood in the urine are some of the symptoms.
+In the second stage, a white discharge from the vagina or penis, painful urination, and the production of red, brown, or yellow color blood in the urine are some of the symptoms.

 Men may experience discharge from the penis during the third stage, or they may experience a painful burning sensation when urinating.
 If the men develop itching or pain while urinating, it is best to visit a doctor for diagnosis.